PioniaPHP-project/Application/README.md

 This could be your advantage to define them seperately.
 You can also have only auth backend, example all your users can decide to authenticate using JWT.
 That's it.
 Implement that and you're done.

-All Auth Backends must extend the `jetPhp\core\interceptions\BaseAuthenticationBackend`, implement the `authenticate` method and return `ContextUserObject` or `null`
+All Auth Backends must extend the `application\core\interceptions\BaseAuthenticationBackend`, implement the `authenticate` method and return `ContextUserObject` or `null`

 That means in your backend, the only job you have is to query and set up the `ContextUserObject` accordingly.